-Objectives: This is a fundamental course designed to introduce the aims and scope of medical virology.
-This course describes the structural features of viruses.
-Themode of transmission, pathogenesis and diagnosis of various viraldiseases shall be taught in detail.
-The course shall impart knowledge and skill about the important viruses and their role in human health.
+- To familiarize students with aim and scope of medical virology. - To provide significant knowledge on structural features of viruses. - To study mode of transmission, pathogenesis and diagnosis of various viral diseases - To impart knowledge and skill about the important viruses and their role in human health.